InternetAmethyst/Nana-Bot/nana/logs/README.md

-# Logs	# Nana-TgBot
+# Logs	# Dulex-TgBot
-All logs of your Nana bot will stored here
+All logs of your Dulex bot will stored here